rikurauhala/you.github.io/documentation/manual.md

 ### How to deploy

 After making sure the application works as intended and it displays the data you want, you can deploy it to [GitHub Pages](https://pages.github.com/).
+It is recommended to host the source code in a repository named `username.github.io`.
+To use a custom domain, see instructions above.

 ```bash
 # Deploy the application to GitHub pages